mounirrouissi/ecommerce-app/README.md

 This command may take some time to complete as it needs to download all the necessary dependencies and build the project.
 Once it's finished, you can access the application by navigating to `http://localhost:4200` in your web browser.

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
-We welcome any contributions and feedback!